Autoassociative Learning of Structural Representations for Modeling and Classification in Medical Imaging: Experimental validation

-More importantly, the obtained decision tree is notably small, comprising only 6 decision nodes and 7 leaves\footnote{It is easy to notice that the pruning algorithm failed to fold the right-hand Hashimoto subtree, which would further reduce these numbers}.
-Other trees induced from attributes provided by \mname were similarly compact.
-This corroborates the main hypothesis of this study, i.e. that the structural, compositional representation enforced by \mname correlates better with relevant visual features, and provides a solid basis for successful classification.
-Interestingly, out of the five unique attributes used by decision nodes, only one (the one used by the root node) comes from scale $j=1$, and none come from the scale $j=2$.
+Interestingly, out of the five unique attributes used by decision nodes, only one (the mean height used by the root node) comes from scale $j=1$, and none come from the scale $j=2$.
 This signals that the features of large, coarse ellipses built at the lowest scale are most useful for this particular diagnostic scenario.
-To verify this supposition, we performed feature importance analysis by assessing the gain of the Gini criterion for each attribute (a.k.a.
-Gini importance), and averaged it over the final, optimized and pruned decision trees obtained in all 15 runs of \mname variants.
+To verify this conjecture, we performed feature importance analysis by assessing the gain of the Gini criterion for each attribute (a.k.a.
+Gini importance), and averaged it over the final, optimized and pruned decision trees obtained from all 15 instances of \mname variants from Table \ref{table:results-table}).
 Figure \ref{fig: features-importance_heatmap} shows the result of this analysis, which confirms that scale 0 features are most important, followed by scale 1 and then scale 2.
-In the group of color features (\emph{ar}, \emph{ag}, \emph{ab}), the standard deviation of the green color component at scale 0 turns out to be particularly informative; this may be caused by the transmissive nature of the imaging process, in which changes in the green component result in different shades of purple.
-Among the geometric features, the standard deviation of the orientation angle of the ellipse (\emph{d}) at the same scale proves most informative.
+In the group of color features ($a_r$, $a_g$, $a_b$), the standard deviation of the green color component at scale 0 turns out to be particularly informative; this may be caused by the transmissive nature of the imaging process, in which changes in the green component result in different shades of purple.
+Among the geometric features, the standard deviation of the orientation angle of the ellipse (\emph{d}) at scale 0 proves most informative.

-The above description demonstrates also the transparency of \mname, where decision-making process can be traced back to interpretable attributes expressed in terms of visual concepts that are intuitive for humans.
-Prospectively, this capability can be further exploited by, for instance, pointing to the geometric primitives (here: ellipses) that contributed most to particular stages of the decision-making process, represented by the individual nodes of the decision tree.
+The transparency of \mname can be further exploited by tracing the decision-making process back to the specific instances of ellipses in the input image, i.e.\ those that supported the specific condition(s) on the path traversed in the decision tree.